LittleBigPlanet (2008 video game): Setting and characters

-LittleBigPlanet is set on the eponymous planet, with each area created by their focus character, known collectively as the Curator Creators.
+LittleBigPlanet is set on the eponymous planet, a realm made of pure imagination, with each area created by their focus character, known collectively as the Curator Creators.
 Sackboy explores eight of them, each with a theme based on locations around the world, incorporating their respective elements, including the United Kingdom, Africa, South America, Mexico, the United States, Japan, India, and Siberia.
 The eight areas are the Gardens, the Savannah, the Weddings, the Canyons, the Metropolis, the Islands, the Temples, and the Wilderness; each Creator Curator being the King, Zola the Lion King, Frida, Uncle Jalapeño, Mags the Mechanic, Grandmaster Sensei, the Great Magician, and the Collector, respectively.

 Story

 After Sackboy explores the Gardens, learning various tools along the way, the King sends Sackboy to the Savannah for him to begin his adventure.
 In the Savannah, Sackboy accidentally destroys one of Zola's creations upon arrival, but Zola agrees to forgive Sackboy if Sackboy finds out what is troubling the bison; the cause is discovered to be crocodiles.
 The conflict is resolved when Sackboy proves King Croc's innocence in the disappearance of Meerkat Mum's son, Stripy Tail, after finding him at a VIP room in a club.
 In the Weddings, Sackboy reunites Frida with her groom Don Lu, who disappeared during their wedding reception.
 In the Canyons, Sackboy rescues Don Lu's uncle Jalapeño from the corrupt Sheriff Zapata, who is afterward incinerated by his own bombs while trying to kill Sackboy.
 In the Metropolis, Sackboy retrieves Mags the Mechanic's car, which had been stolen by the martial artist Ze Dude, before winning a match against Ze Dude and his bouncers.
 In the Islands, Sackboy uses Grandmaster Sensei's flame-throwing cat to defeat the Terrible Oni.

 In the Temples, the Goddess reveals to Sackboy that the Great Magician needs help to "bring sharing back to LittleBigPlanet."
 According to the Great Magician, the Collector is stealing creations around LittleBigPlanet and "not sharing them around the world."
 The Great Magician teleports Sackboy to the Wilderness to find the Collector.
 Sackboy breaches the Collector's base and starts freeing all the inhabitants of LittleBigPlanet from their cages, including the curator creators.
 Sackboy confronts the Collector, who attacks Sackboy with machines.
 After Sackboy destroys the machines, the Collector tries to escape through his pod, which breaks down.
 Defeated, the Collector admits that he became evil because he has no friends to share with.
 The King appears and addresses the player, calling for the player to be a part of the LittleBigPlanet community.